CRamos132/book-platform/README.md

 Will open the test suite, you must have the project running locally to run the tests.

-## Known issues to be improved

-- Currently there's no backend deployed so even the deployed version needs the backend running locally
-- Not having a backend deployed makes it so cypress can't run on an action correctly
-- The end to end tests manipulate the backend directly

 ### Contact me

 - [LinkedIn](https://www.linkedin.com/in/camille-ramos-316abb194/)